-ANNEX 10: COMPLIANCE AND BUSINESS RISK
+ANNEX 11: COMPLIANCE AND BUSINESS RISK

 Compliance Risk is the risk of legal or regulatory sanctions, financial loss or loss to reputation a bank may suffer as a result of failure to comply with all applicable Bank laws, regulations and codes of conduct and standards of good practice.
-Business Risk, as provided in BSP Circular 747 issued in 2012, refers to conditions which may be detrimental to a Bank's business model and its ability to generate returns from operations, which in turn erodes the franchise value.

-The Bank's Compliance Department is independent in its function that identifies, assesses, advises, monitors and reports on the Bank's Compliance and Business Risks.
+The Bank's Compliance Department is independent in its function that identifies, documents and assesses the compliance risks associated with the Bank's business activities, including new products and business units.
 It creates a dynamic compliance system and fosters a culture of compliance within the institution.
 The Bank's Compliance Department oversees the Bank's adherence to the requirements of the regulatory agencies to ensure that the Bank conducts safe and sound banking practices.

-Compliance Department aims to manage Compliance and Business Risks areas through identification of the roles and responsibilities on compliance to regulatory requirements within the line, operating and business units of the Bank and its immediate resolution in cases of possible breaches.
+Compliance Department aims to manage Compliance risk areas through identification of the roles and responsibilities on compliance regulatory requirements within the line, operating and business units of the Bank and its immediate resolution in cases of the possible breaches.

-Compliance Department is composed of two (2) compliance associates and three (3) compliance officers including the Chief Compliance Officer who concurrently the Senior AML Compliance Officer, Associated Person and Responsible Officer.
+Compliance Department is composed of five (5) compliance associates and five (5) compliance officers including the Chief Compliance Officer who concurrently the Senior AML Compliance Officer, Associated Person, and Responsible Officer.
 Their functions are embodied in the Bank's Compliance Charter and Compliance Manual.

-They are assisted by Unit Compliance & Risk Officers (UCRO) and Sub-UCROs who are designated by their respective group heads and independently function as compliance officers of their groups and report to the Compliance Department.
+They are assisted by the Unit Compliance and Risk Officers (UCROs) and Sub-UCROs who are designated by their respective group heads and independently function as compliance officers of their groups and report to the Compliance Department.